aaronkirschen/KDE-Color-Translucency/README.md

 sudo make install
 ```

-To activate the new effect, restart KWin:
+To activate the new effect if you are on X11, restart KWin:

 ```bash
 kwin_x11 --replace &
 ```

-Alternatively, you can log out and back in.
+Alternatively, or if you are on Wayland, you can log out and back in.

 ## Uninstallation